Pomax/are-we-flying/docs/index.md

 ╰┈┈
 ```

-Sure, the initial load takes just as long as before, simply because it has to, but after that, any lookup using a cache tiles takes a millisecond.
-Sure, we now have a higher memory footprint, but RAM is cheap, and the gains are clearly worth it!
+Sure, the initial load takes just as long as before, simply because it has to, but any lookup using a cached tile now takes a millisecond.
+And sure, we now have a higher memory footprint, but RAM is cheap, and the gains are clearly worth it!

 ### Working with shapes

-Now, single point lookups are nice and all, but in order for this to be useful to our autopilot, we need to know what the maximum elevation is inside "some shape" rather than "at some point", which requires writing some more code.
+As mentioned earlier, single point lookups are nice and all, but in order for this to be useful to our autopilot we need to know what the maximum elevation is inside "some shape" rather than "at some point", which requires writing some more code that can find all pixels within a shape and then turn all of those into a single "highest value".
+So:

-Specifically:

 1. we'll want some code that can get the max elevation inside a shape that falls within a single tile,
 2. then, we'll want to extend that code so that we can "split up" a shape that covers more than one tile,